-(Heidi König-Porstner is an independent author, translator, and editor, who lives in Vienna, Austria.
-She works as an editor for the Austrian Committee for Social Work, and has been a research worker in projects on Philosophy of Science and Contemporary History at the University of Vienna (Institute Vienna Circle, Institute for Philosophy of Science).
-Her publications cover the areas philosophy and history of science, literature and science, WW1, and political philosophy.
-As a translator, her focus is on Spanish 17th century poetry, and on biographical works.
-She can be reached at email@example.com.
+(Heidi König-Porstner is an author and award-winning translator of poetry, who lives in Vienna, Austria.
+She works as an editor for the Austrian Committee for Social Work, and has been a research worker in projects on Philosophy of Science and Contemporary History at the University of Vienna.
+Her publications cover the areas philosophy and history of science, literature and science, and political philosophy.
+As a literary translator, her focus is on Spanish poetry, and on biographical works.
+She can be reached at firstname.lastname@example.org.

 (The Appendix to this article is here.)